Lara St. John: Recognition, notable reviews, and awards

 In 2018 she served as artistic curator for Wolf Trap Chamber Music at the Barns.

-At the time of its release, St. John received attention for her then-controversial photo on the cover of her debut album, Bach Works for Violin Solo (1996).
+At the time of its release, St. John received attention for her then controversial photo on the cover of her debut album, Bach Works for Violin Solo (1996).
 The photo showed her from the waist up, apparently topless, holding a violin positioned to hide her chest.
 The album sold over 25,000 copies, a best seller by the standards of the classical music industry.
+She said in 2002: "If this cover, being unusual, ... is responsible for a couple of people picking it up and listening to these incredibly great works of Bach that they would not otherwise have heard, then it is all worthwhile."

 Personal life

-While not on tour, St. John resides in New York City.
+She is married to her manager Stephen H. Judson.
+While not on tour, she is based in New York City.

 She feels an affinity with reptiles: she has a five-foot-long pet iguana, Ancalagon, named after a dragon from J.R.R.
 Tolkien's Silmarillion.

-Her native languages are English and French; she is fluent in Spanish and Russian as well.
+Her native languages are English and French; she is also fluent in Spanish and Russian.